What if…

 I know what it’s like to not drink… but still find yourself wishing you could.

 I quit drinking for a year and a half, but I didn’t know what I was supposed to do next.
-Like you, I kept wondering, “Is this it?”
+I kept wondering, “Is this it?”
+I’m guessing you know that feeling.

 Eventually I drank again, and my life nearly unraveled before I quit for good.